 Follow #NYOLiftOff and join us as we explore music together.

-In July and August, we remain hopeful to share our first in-person performances since October 2020, showing the resilience of young people, and allowing teenagers across the UK to experience the optimism and spirit of young musicians sustained by hope, and moving forward to a year where we can meet together and perform once more.
+We are so excited to be embarking on our first in-person performances since October 2020, showing the resilience of young people, and allowing teenagers across the UK to experience the optimism and spirit of young musicians sustained by hope, and moving forward to a year where we can meet together and perform once more.